Yuxi-Cn/GB-Electricity_and_Emission_Prediction/README.md

 This project develops a linear regression model to predict future values in GB electricity generation and carbon intensity for 2024-2025.
 In the visualisation section, changes in coal and wind energy are highlighted as key drivers of more sustainable electricity generation.
 As a result, the forecasting and analysis will assist SMEs and electricity suppliers in strategically adjusting their trajectories for electricity consumption and development.

 > [!NOTE]
-> *The original LSTM model was replaced due to its limitations with single-variable inputs, and that compromised its effectiveness.
+> *The original LSTM model was replaced due to its limitations with single-variable inputs, and it's also uneffective.
 In its place, a multivariate linear regression model was chosen for its ability to handle multiple variables simultaneously.
-This new model not only reduces complexity but also improves effectiveness and enhances readability, to better meet the project's illustrative needs here.*
+This new model not only reduces complexity but also improves effectiveness and enhances readability, to better meet the illustrative needs here.*

 ## Analytics Background
 Leveraging machine learning for electricity and carbon intensity prediction offers **three key advantages** for relevant entities: